GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 In this regard, it may be interesting to read the results obtained (On the script).
 It can be observed that the most similar songs were identified in dialect songs, probably due to problems in the handling of such words by the embedding model.
-The other first places, however, are occupied by songs about faith, topic which, before adding popularity, i have seen to be the one that generates the most bias in the similarity calculation.
+The other first places, however, are occupied by songs that contain words regarding the topic "faith"(e.g Coda di Lupo-Dio è morto), which i have seen to be the one that generates the most bias in the similarity calculation, before adding popularity to the algorithm.

 It might be interesting to try to adapt the method to handle the similarity calculation more precisely, perhaps trying to find an alternative way in defining the weights.